-Business Schools in New York
+Business Degree Schools in New York

 New York is arguably one of the best states in the country for attending college, and business school is no exception.
 With around 130 institutions across the state offering business programs at the bachelor’s level and above, New York offers around the top number of business school options of any state.1 New York is also home to three of the nation’s eight Ivy League universities and three of the top 20 private liberal arts colleges, based on Niche’s rankings.